ScottLogic/blog/_posts/2025-12-19-options-appraisal-pragmatic-guide.md

 I also strongly prefer group scoring with a small set of stakeholders.
 In practice, it reduces bias and builds shared ownership far better than scoring in isolation.

-**Quick checklist**

-- Are the scores based on objective evidence rather than opinion?
+**Some considerations:**

-- Are you involving the right stakeholders in scoring and weighting discussions?
+- *Are you involving the right stakeholders in scoring and weighting discussions?*
+- *Are scores grounded in evidence (research, prototypes, operational experience) rather than opinion?*
-- Have you documented rationale for unusually high or low scores?
+- *Are unusually high or low scores being challenged, discussed, and documented?*
-- Do you need further research or validation (PoC, vendor input, etc…) to score confidently?
-- Have any new requirements or constraints emerged during scoring that should fed back into earlier steps?

 ### A simple scoring example